 Customize Your Pages

+Creating a custom landing page without a background in programming is not a challenge anymore.
 Now that you know where your most valuable traffic and conversions are coming from, you can optimize your website or landing page to bolster them.
 This is where you put all that valuable data to work.

 For example, not every user who clicks on your ad is going to be visiting your website for the same reason.
 You need to account for varying intent and differing temperatures of your leads.
 This will affect your copy, design, and possibly even your CTA/offer.